Skip to content

 National Institute of Standards and Technology (NIST), 1990

-If you take a look at the NIST website today, you will see that FIPS 146 / GOSIP is no longer listed.
-Why do we bring it up?
-Because when dealing with old, crusty government and military networking folks, you will hear references to the OSI protocols, FIPS 146 and GOSIP.
-Fortunately, most government offices have now fully embraced the TCP/IP suite.
+Why do we bring up GOSIP?
+Because when dealing with old, crusty government and military networking folks, you will hear references to the OSI protocols, FIPS 146 and GOSIP, because it takes a looong, loooooongg time for government programs and protocols to die.

 < OSI Model and Internet Protocols | Index | End of Tutorial